graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ```

 <!--
-- Here's a visual overview of what we're building
+- Now let me give you a visual overview of the complete architecture we're building
-- TODO: rework the notes here using the mermaid diagram as source of information, but don't go in detail about subscriptions as we'll talk about it later
+- The gateway sits in front of our two GraphQL Yoga subgraphs
+- We'll have federation connecting users to posts across service boundaries
+- NATS will handle our distributed subscriptions for real-time features
+- And Jaeger will collect traces from everything for complete observability
+- This diagram shows how all the pieces fit together in production
 -->

 ---